Showing posts with label Quest - RPG. Show all posts

 Legends Of Valour

-Legends Of Valour is one of the last Atari ST games that I bought.
-It received relatively favourable reviews as I remember with its first-person engine getting lots of praise for a 16-bit computer.
-Personally, I loved it and was smitten by its storyline, depth and longevity not to mention playing in what felt like a cross between Wolfenstein and Dungeon Master!
+Legends of Valour is one of the last Atari ST games that I bought before the shop shelves started to be filled with PC/console games.
+I remember that it received relatively favourable reviews, with its first-person engine getting lots of praise for a 16-bit computer.
+Personally, I loved it and was smitten by its storyline, depth and longevity, not to mention playing in what felt like a cross between Wolfenstein and Dungeon Master!

-Our journey begins in the city of Mitteldorf as we are in search of our missing cousin, Sven.
+Our journey begins in the city of Mitteldorf in search of our cousin, Sven.
 He previously set out to find his fortune and is now missing - what an idiot.
-Anyhow, it's been far too long since anybody heard from him and thus, our adventure begins.
-Yes, that storyline is a little lame but it leads you into a world fresh and full of strife.
+It's been far too long since anybody heard from him, and thus, our adventure begins.
+The storyline is a little lame, but it leads you into a world fresh and full of strife.

-Firstly, you should design your character's appearance including clothing and armament.
-This means you can choose to be human, dwarf or elf and each type offers a different gameplay style and alternative outcomes.
+Begin by designing your appearance, including clothing and armament.
+This means you can choose to be human, dwarf or elf, and each type offers a different gameplay style and alternative outcomes.
 Select hair, eyes, nose and so on to create your demi-god or perhaps your character will end up looking like a freak?

-Before we begin, ignore my poor capture above as this game is smooth.
-Right then, let's see a screenshot...
+Note: ignore my poor capture above, as the game moves smoothly.
+Let's see a screenshot...

 It isn't long until somebody nice and welcoming pops up to greet us, as a new traveller.